-- 124.1.
-Subject to clause 122, at the completion of the discussions in accordance with clause 121, the Chief Executive may invite officers to elect to be made voluntarily redundant under this clause. - 124.2.
-Where the Chief Executive invites an officer to elect to be made voluntarily redundant, the officer will have a consideration period of a maximum of one month from the date of the offer in which to advise the Chief Executive of the officer's election, and the Chief Executive will not give notice of redundancy before the end of the one month consideration period. - 124.3.
-To allow an excess officer to make an informed decision on whether to submit an election to be voluntarily retired, the Chief Executive must provide the officer with advice on: - (a) the sums of money the permanent employee would receive by way of severance pay, pay instead of notice, and paid up leave credits; and - (b) the career transition/development opportunities within the Commission. - 124.4.
-The officer should also seek independent advice on: - (a) amount of accumulated Superannuation contributions; - (b) the options open to the permanent employee concerning superannuation; and - (c) the taxation rules applicable to the various payments. - 124.5.
+- 127.1.
+Subject to clause 125, at the completion of the discussions in accordance with clause 124, the Chief Executive may invite officers to elect to be made voluntarily redundant under this clause. - 127.2.
+Where the Chief Executive invites an officer to elect to be made voluntarily redundant, the officer will have a consideration period of a maximum of one month from the date of the offer in which to advise the Chief Executive of the officer's election, and the Chief Executive will not give notice of redundancy before the end of the one month consideration period. - 127.3.
+To allow an excess officer to make an informed decision on whether to submit an election to be voluntarily retired, the Chief Executive must provide the officer with advice on: - (a) the sums of money the permanent employee would receive by way of severance pay, pay instead of notice, and paid up leave credits; and - (b) the career transition/development opportunities within the Commission. - 127.4.
+The officer should also seek independent advice on: - (a) amount of accumulated Superannuation contributions; - (b) the options open to the permanent employee concerning superannuation; and - (c) the taxation rules applicable to the various payments. - 127.5.
 The Commission will supplement the costs of independent, accredited financial counselling incurred by each officer who has been offered voluntary redundancy up to a maximum of \$1000.
-The Chief Executive will authorise the accredited financial counsellors to invoice the Commission directly. - 124.6.
-Subject to subclause 124.7, where the Chief Executive approves an election to be made redundant and gives the notice of retirement, the period of notice will be one month, or five weeks if the officer is over forty-five years old and has completed at least two years continuous service. - 124.7.
-Where the Chief Executive so directs, or the officer so requests, the officer will be retired at any time within the period of notice under subclause 124.6, and the officer will be paid in lieu of pay for the unexpired portion of the notice period.
+The Chief Executive will authorise the accredited financial counsellors to invoice the Commission directly. - 127.6.
+Subject to subclause 127.7, where the Chief Executive approves an election to be made redundant and gives the notice of retirement, the period of notice will be one month, or five weeks if the officer is over 45 years of age and has completed at least two years continuous service. - 127.7.
+Where the Chief Executive so directs, or the officer so requests, the officer will be retired at any time within the period of notice under subclause 127.6, and the officer will be paid in lieu of pay for the unexpired portion of the notice period.

-125 Severance Benefit
+128 Severance Benefit

-- 125.1.
+- 128.1.
 An officer who elects to be made redundant in accordance with this clause will be entitled to be paid either of the following, whichever is the greater: - (a) a sum equal to two weeks of the permanent employee's pay for each completed year of continuous service, plus a pro rata payment for completed months of continuous service since the last year of continuous service.
-The maximum sum payable under this paragraph will be 48 weeks pay; or - (b) twenty-six weeks pay. - 125.2.
-For the purpose of calculating any payment instead of notice or part payment, the pay an officer would have received had he or she been on annual leave during the notice period, or the unexpired portion of the notice period as appropriate, will be used.
+The maximum sum payable under this paragraph will be 48 weeks pay; or - (b) 26 weeks pay.

-- 125.3.
-For the purpose of calculating payment under subclause 125.1 - (a) where an officer has been acting in a higher position for a continuous period of at least twelve months immediately preceding the date on which he or she receives notice of retirement, the pay level will be the officer's pay in such higher position at that date; - (b) the inclusion of other allowances, being allowances in the nature of pay, will be subject to the approval of the Chief Executive.
+- 128.2.
+For the purpose of calculating any payment instead of notice or part payment, the pay an officer would have received had they been on annual leave during the notice period, or the unexpired portion of the notice period as appropriate, will be used. - 128.3.
+For the purpose of calculating payment under subclause 128.1 - (a) where an officer has been acting in a higher position for a continuous period of at least 12 months immediately preceding the date on which they receive notice of retirement, the pay level will be the officer's pay in such higher position at that date: - (b) the inclusion of other allowances, being allowances in the nature of pay, will be subject to the approval of the Chief Executive.

-126 Retention Period for Excess Officers
+129 Retention Period for Excess Officers